Department of Physical Therapy

 We are excited that you are visiting our program and welcome you to learn more about us.
-The two founding faculty of the program, Kathye Light Ph.D., P.T., the new Chair, and Mary Thigpen PhD, PT, the Director of Clinical Education are both longstanding physical therapy clinicians and educators who embrace innovation.
+Kathye Light Ph.D., P.T., the new Chair, and Mary Thigpen PhD, PT, are both longstanding physical therapy clinicians and educators who embrace innovation.
 We are building a unique opportunity for those of you interested in pursuing your Doctorate of Physical Therapy.
 We plan to provide you with the most up-to-date learning environment in an interdisciplinary setting.
 We are focused on helping our new students become the best entry-level therapists at their highest potential.
 We will provide a healthy blend of didactic and practical learning throughout the curriculum.

 Ultimately, your patient is your best teacher, thus we believe in the concept of a patient-centered approach to your DPT experience.

 The DPT program will develop extraordinary clinical practitioners who will serve, lead, and inspire.

 The mission of the Brenau Department of Physical Therapy is to challenge our students to live extraordinary lives through the implementation of our college’s motto: Thoughtful, Intentional, Strategic.
 We ready our students for success in today’s healthcare arena through the application of an experiential learning approach that integrates clinical and didactic learning.
 Our students will be prepared to consistently practice with integrity and competence in a variety of settings.
 We will provide students with learning environments and opportunities dedicated to the student’s individual development as well as the advancement of physical therapy practice.
-Our program is designed to accelerate and expand each student’s professional maturation through early immersion into dynamic, interdisciplinary clinical settings.
 Our culture will engender excellence, scholarship, altruism, integrity, interdependence and a sense of purpose in each of our students.

 Our graduates will:

-- Be competent physical therapists who will continue to grow professionally by their lifelong acquisition and refinement of knowledge, skills, values and professional behaviors.
+- Be competent, ethical physical therapists who will continue to grow professionally by their lifelong acquisition and refinement of knowledge, skills, values and professional behaviors.

-- Be scholarly physical therapists with the capacity to routinely integrate the best evidence available into their practice.
+- Be scholarly and resourceful physical therapists with the capacity to routinely integrate the best evidence available into their practice.

 - Use sound clinical judgment to make optimal decisions for and with their clients.